Beginning with Open-AudIT 1.12.6 we have a new feature called Blessed Subnets.

-The list can be viewed at menu -> Admin -> Networks -> View Networks.
+The list can be viewed at menu -> Manage -> Networks -> List Networks.

-Networks can be added to the list at menu -> Admin -> Networks -> Add Network.
+Networks can be added to the list at menu -> Manage -> Networks -> Create Networks.

 Networks can have a description added by clicking the Edit Network link on the View Network page.

-You can disable the feature in the config (menu -> Admin -> Config) by changing the value of blessed_subnets_use to 'n' (sans quotes).
+You can disable the feature in the config (menu -> Admin -> Configuration -> All) by changing the value of blessed_subnets_use to 'n' (sans quotes).

 Installs that have been upgraded from a previous version of Open-AudIT will have the network list populated based on the existing devices already present in Open-AudIT.
 Because these lists have been populated, the user should see no difference and things should work as normal.